 1. Pelvic aches and pains

 Once the baby has dropped, it puts more pressure on the pelvis, causing you to experience what is technically called “pelvic girdle pain.”
-Submerging your body in a pool or a bathtub could help alleviate some of this discomfort.
+Submerging your body in a pool or a bathtub could help alleviate some of this discomfort

 2. Vaginal discharge

 You might argue that the discharge has been a part of your pregnancy anyway but hear us out!
-Your vaginal discharge will more likely increase and you need to now keep an eye out for any unusual looking fluid.
+Your vaginal discharge will more likely increase and you need to now keep an eye out for any unusual-looking fluid.
 Reach out to your doctor immediately especially if you see any hint of blood or a watery discharge.
 The blood-tinged fluid could be your mucus plug which is commonly lost only in the 37th week (and means approaching labor), while the watery fluid could be your amniotic fluid.
 While this is not a big deal, keeping your doctor in the loop is always recommended.

 3. Change in walk

 As discussed earlier, the classic mother waddle should spoon be experienced after the baby drops.
+Also, 36 Weeks Pregnant has pelvic pain and it hurts to walk.

 4. Troubled sleeping